vicliu2001/ECE444-Software-Engineering/pra_1/README.md

-This repo is for Victor Liu' ECE444 F2024 PRA 1.
+This folder is for Victor Liu' ECE444 F2024 PRA 1.

-This repo is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io
+It is a clone of https://github.com/varadbhogayata/varadbhogayata.github.io

 Link to website: https://vicliu2001.github.io/